jit079/BioArgo_PAR/v01/README.md

 ```
 ## Usage

-To run the code, simple do:
+To run the code, simply do:

 ```
 python reconstruct_par.py